 How will the Removals crew handle items you're concerned about?

 Have you got any belongings you're worried about? e.g. fragile/valuable items?
 Would they suggest they crate them or use any special packing methods/materials?
 How on earth are they going to get your chandelier out?
 How will they make sure your mercury barometer isn't damaged?
-They should be able to provide re-assurance to you that they are experienced and knowledgable in handling requirements like yours.
+They should be able to provide reassurance to you that they are experienced and knowledgeable in handling requirements like yours.

 What's the move plan?